ClusterM/retroarch-clover/README.md

 ### Important notes

 - To use RetroArch for any NES game, just add "--retroarch" to command line arguments.
 Use it if some of your NES games glitches with original NES Mini's emulator.
+- Also you can add "--retroarch" for SNES games on SNES Mini to use RetroArch instead of original emulator.
 - To open RetroArch settings menu press Select + Start in game.
 - To add RetroArch shortcut to NES Mini's shell, download and drag-and-drop CloverApp.zip to hakchi2.
 - Make sure that your FDS games have .fds extension (NOT .nes) if you want to run them with built-in emulator (kachikachi)